Roslyn M. Brock

 Roslyn M. Brock is Chairman of the National Board of Directors for the National Association for the Advancement of Colored People (NAACP).
 She made history in February 2010 when she was unanimously elected as its 14th Chairman.
 She is the youngest person and fourth woman to hold this position.

-Brock is currently employed as Vice President, Advocacy and Government Relations for Bon Secours Health System, Inc., in Marriottsville, Maryland.
+Brock is employed as Vice President, Advocacy and Government Relations for Bon Secours Health System, Inc., where she is the lead policy advocate on health care policy and reform, population health, health equity and social justice legislative and regulatory efforts.
 Prior to working at Bon Secours, Brock worked 10 years in health programs at the W. K. Kellogg Foundation in Battle Creek, Michigan.

 She graduated magna cum laude from Virginia Union University; earned a master’s degree in health services administration from George Washington University, an MBA from the Kellogg School of Management at Northwestern University and a Master of Divinity degree from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
 In May 2010, she received an honorary doctorate degree from Virginia Union University.

-A recipient of numerous health care, community service and leadership awards, Brock’s leadership skills have been recognized by several national publications and organizations.
-In 2012, she was the convocation speaker at the Kellogg School of Management, Northwestern University and featured as the February 6, 2012 NBC Universal iVillage Woman of the Week.
-Brock was awarded the 2011 Distinguished Alumni Achievement Award by The George Washington University; the September 2010 issue of Essence magazine listed her among the “40 Fierce and Fabulous Women Who Are Changing the World,” Black Entertainment Television's (BET) 2010 “Black Girls Rock,” honored her in its inaugural broadcast and she received the 2010 National Urban League’s Women of Power Award.
+Brock's leadership skills have been recognized by several national publications and organizations.
+The September 2010 issue of Essence magazine listed her among the “40 Fierce and Fabulous Women Who Are Changing the World,” Black Entertainment Television's (BET) 2010 “Black Girls Rock,” honored her in its inaugural broadcast and she received the 2010 National Urban League’s Women of Power Award.